Attict/quill/README.md

 * Admob support (?) - May be in a separate package such as quill-admob
 * Native Game Center support
 * GravityComponent
+* Add: Rect, Point, Size -to eliminate the need for 'ui/math' libraries and to avoid conflicting.
+* Add other shapes: Poly, Circle, etc.

 ## Suggestions & Feedback